firstdraft/appdev-chapters/planning-your-idea.md

 Once I have an idea in mind, I immediately reach for pen and paper and start sketching.
 If you have your own process for wireframing, feel free to skip to the next section, [User Stories](#user-stories).
 Otherwise, read on.

-### Crazy Eights
+### Speedy Eights

-I like to start with some [Crazy Eights](https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0#43d8){:target="_blank"} to force myself to just get some thoughts down on paper.
+I like to start with some [Speedy Eights](https://thoughtbot.com/playbook/validation/design-thinking-exercises/speedy-eights){:target="_blank"} to force myself to just get some thoughts down on paper.

 I will usually do two or three rounds.
 One round, I'll use the 8 panels to progress through the different screens of a flow.
 Another round, I'll use the 8 panels to explore 8 different takes on the most important screen in the app.